top of page

 Yet, this verse further develops the priestly functions of the Davidic dynasty into a full-blown connection to the dynastic line of Jebusite king-priests who once ruled from Jerusalem.
 As a result, the Davidic dynasty can claim divine support for their rule over the Promised Land, a fulfillment of Abraham’s blessing from Melchizedek in Genesis 14:18–20.

 Verses 5–6 parallel verses 2–3 in Yahweh’s relationship with the Davidic king.
 Notably, whereas the king sits at Yahweh’s right hand in verse 1, Yahweh stands by the king in verse 5, noting divine protection and support.
-And whereas verses 2–3 portray the king as the protagonist in battle, verses 5–7 portrays Yahweh as the protagonist, or the Divine Divine Warrior, who helps the king defeat his enemies on individual, corporate, and cosmic levels (“among the nations,” “over the wide earth,” and so on).
+And whereas verses 2–3 portray the king as the protagonist in battle, verses 5–7 portrays Yahweh as the protagonist, or the Divine Warrior, who helps the king defeat his enemies on individual, corporate, and cosmic levels (“among the nations,” “over the wide earth,” and so on).

 This greatly expands upon the original Israelite domain, indicating that these enemy kings represent the cosmic powers of chaos that Yahweh defeats through his ultimate Melchizedekian Priest-King on behalf of Israel and all the other nations.
 In other words, the application of Yahweh’s salvation extends beyond that of individual souls to physical bodies, corporate systems, and cosmic powers.